 In part this is because we have more freedom to borrow capital funds from both public and private sector lenders.
 This gives us greater flexibility to plan and develop services at a pace to suit local people, in response to patient preferences, rather than relying on centrally controlled funding.

-The independent regulator for NHS Foundation Trusts is responsible for making the final decision about which trusts can become NHS Foundation Trusts, for issuing terms of authorisation (the licence within which NHSFT's operate) and for ensuring that each NHSFT works within this licence and within its constitution.
+The Economic regulator, Monitor (formerly independent regulator for NHS Foundation Trusts) is responsible for making the final decision about which trusts can become NHS Foundation Trusts, for issuing Provider License and for ensuring that each NHSFT works within this licence and within its constitution.

 If you are involved in a community or voluntary group or other local organisation we can come and talk to your group about our Foundation Trust and becoming a member, please contact the Foundation Membership Office for further information.